Hielscher Ultrasonics

 Acoustic cavitation (generated by power ultrasound) creates locally extreme conditions, so-called sonomechanical and sonochemical effects.
 Due to these effects, sonication promotes chemical reactions leading to higher yields, faster reaction speed, new pathways, and improved overall efficiency.

-Key Applications of Ultrasonicators using Acoustic Cavitation
+Key Applications of Sonicators and Acoustic Cavitation

 Probe-type ultrasonicators, also known as ultrasonic probes, efficiently generate intense acoustic cavitation in liquids.
 Therefore, they are widely used in various applications across different industries.
 Some of the most important applications of acoustic cavitation generated by probe-type ultrasonicators include: